ipython-contrib/jupyter_contrib_nbextensions/README.md

 standard symbols for physical constants.
 For more examples, look at the default menus stored in the `boilerplate` directory -- mostly under `python`.

+Also note that all of the example code for `custom.js` is available in this project's home directory in the file `examples_for_custom.js`.

 ### How it works: Creating new menu items